yanicells/UniSort/project-notes.md

     - Share results on social media
 - About universities
     - Have like a comment ish UI for student testimonials, from reddit, fb, etc.
-    - Maybe in the future make into actual CRUD app for students to sign up and leave reviews
+    - Maybe in the future make into actual CRUD app for students to leave reviews or like a freedom wall

+Possible Features
+- add admin for the CRUD app

+Tech stack
+- Next.js
+- Typescript
+- BetterAuth if add admin
+- Neon + Drizzle